Article History

 For .it users, Note Cuts ^^ may take up a little more space than using a v00 command, although this may depend somewhat on what effects you might be using in the volume column, and may be undesirable if using a New Note Action in Instrument mode other than the default Cut.
 If you need to do some trimming though, try swapping Note Cuts out for v00 commands.

-A Note Cut (or Off or Fade) in .it will cost you 3 bytes generally, but has the potential to be compressed down to 2 if no new data is placed in the instrument, volume, or effect columns.
+A Note Cut (or Off or Fade) in .it will cost you 3 bytes generally, but has the potential to be compressed down to 2 or even 1 byte depending on circumstances.

 Meanwhile, it just costs 1 byte in .xm, the same as the cost of a volume column command, so either one works.